Human Health Sciences Program

 School of Health and Human Sciences

-Preparing students for in-demand careers making a difference in people’s lives and creating healthier communities.
+Bachelor’s degree in Human Health Sciences – Preparing students for in-demand careers.
+Making difference in people’s lives and creating healthier communities.

 What is Human Health Sciences?